Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 She found that the termites bit onto the grass with their jaws.
 The chimp was using the grass as a tool to “fish for termites”.

-How do Chimpanzees communicate?
+Are you wondering how do Chimpanzees communicate in Kibale park?
 Just like humans communicate with each other, Chimpanzees’ communication also exists.

 Although chimps can’t talk like humans, they communicate using hand gestures, body posture, facial expressions, and making various noises.